Newfoundland (Island) Towns, Villages & Hamlets.

 - Route 436: L'Anse aux Meadows Road (29 km/18 mi)

 - St. Lunaire: I've stopped at the Esso and I've ate in St. Lunaire, but I don't know if I've taken too many pictures.
+In May of 2015, I stopped halfway between St Lunaire and Griquet, but probably closer to St. Lunaire.
+There's a coming update that'll show St. Lunaire.

 - Griquet: As you can catch a glimpse of a modern navigational marker from the highway, that was my initial reason I turned into Griquet long ago, maybe in 2009.
 I went back in 2014 while killing time, photographing the nice old church/hall at the top of the hill & the Dark Tickle Bridge en route to Griquet.